kevL/yata/ReadMe.txt

 To bypass a setting without deleting it, prefix its line with any character you want.
 The parser considers only lines that begin with the string-variables above; any line that doesn't begin exactly with one of those strings is ignored.

+If the Settings.Cfg file is deleted Yata should run okay with its default settings.

 Appendix A: note on Load